 2018 Tesla Model 3

-Before we get to the Tesla Model 3 pricing, be aware that the above prices are for vehicles .
+Before we get to the Tesla Model 3 pricing, be aware that the above prices are for vehicles in stock.
 In fact, most of the deals require that one from inventory be chosen to receive the price the dealers quote.
 Tesla, by comparison, has customers waiting in line while holding $1,000 deposits ahead of you.
 How many are ahead of you?
 About 400,000 by the last count.
 If you have not already gotten in line, that equates in time to about 100 months or eight years based on Tesla's present delivery rate on the Model 3.
 Tesla says it will build more faster soon, but for the past two months deliveries have been about the same.

 Tesla Model 3s sold to date have started at $46,000.
 None costing less than that have been delivered to consumers.
 Tesla owners report being steered toward the $9,000 premium package to move up their delivery dates.
 Let's set that aside for now and just focus on the $46,000 entry price point.
 Tesla does not discount its vehicles, so that is the buy price.
 Tesla owners who can take advantage of the federal tax deduction and the state of Mass. (or their state's) discount of $2,500 will pay $36,000.
 That is more than twice what an entry-level Volt LT costs buyers today and roughly twice what a Prius Prime Premium costs.